dipghoshraj/lala.ai/doc/lala.md

 Arrow-key history navigation (up/down) is provided by `rustyline`.

 ### Ingestion

+Before ingesting, create or select a project with `/project create --name <name>` or `/project select <name-or-id>`.
+Ingestion stores documents under the selected project, and search/memory search are scoped to that project.

 Place files in the `./ingest/` directory and run `/ingest` to batch-process all of them.
 Each file is read, chunked into 512-character overlapping windows (64-char overlap), and stored in PostgreSQL with FTS-enabled chunk indexing and auto-extracted memory blocks.
 Duplicate files (same source path) are skipped.
 Progress and a summary are displayed: